 The signing of Flowers will immediately improve the San Diego secondary and will allow rookie Jason Verrett to develop slowly if necessary.
 It remains to be seen who will start where and in which pos...

 Brandon Flowers Contract Information:

-Signed a four-year deal with the Chiefs in July of 2008.
+Signed a one-year deal with the Chargers in June of 2014.

 To instantly reveal our fantasy analysis of every player – including Brandon Flowers – simply subscribe now.

 |2014 Proj||28||SD||Subscribe now to see our 2014 projections for Brandon Flowers|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Brandon Flowers: Past News Updates ( ▲ View most recent update )

 Exclusive Fantasy Analysis (FREE PREVIEW)Flowers was a stable presence at cornerback for the Chiefs over the past six seasons, but the team likely felt he wasn't worth the $5.25 million he was due as a base salary for the 2014 season.
 He'll enter the free-agent market as a good option for anyone in need of a cornerback.
 The Chiefs are left with Sean Smith, Sanders Commings and Chris Owens as their top three cornerback options heading into 2014.